 Nutrition and diet can be very confusing topics, with so many differing opinions….

-“Eat less carbs, eat less fat, eat more protein, eat more complex carbs, quit sugar, eat less red meat, don’t eat too much fruit, eat less dairy?!”
+“Eat fewer carbs, eat less fat, eat more protein, eat more complex carbs, quit sugar, eat less red meat, don’t eat too much fruit, eat less dairy?!”

 Even the most well-meaning person who diligently watches what they eat and has a sound knowledge of healthy eating can be left scratching their heads.